geraldaungst/exandria-campaign/90 Session Notes/01 Future Planning/Session 33 - What to Do with Lady Emer?.md

 - Goal: 4 successes before 3 failures
 - Starting DC: 20 (already accounts for Drawg's dragon nature)
-- Each success lowers DC by 2 for next attempt
+- Each success after the first lowers DC by 2 for next attempt
+- Two consecutive failures increases the DC by 2
 - Timeframe: Hours, not days

 **Tracking:**